Ensono/amido.github.io/docs/getting_started/create-stacks-workspace/plugin-information.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Create a new Stacks Nx workspace.
+Create a new Ensono Stacks Nx workspace.
 Using the create-stacks-workspace script will quickly allow you to initialize a new NX workspace with the Stacks recommended plugins, packages and configuration to get started on a new project quickly.

 The Stacks `create-stacks-workspace` script will

 - Run Nx [create-nx-workspace](https://nx.dev/packages/nx/documents/create-nx-workspace) command to setup a new NX workspace passing along any command line arguments provided
-- Install any recommended plugin/generators/executors from Stacks.
+- Install any recommended plugin/generators/executors from Ensono Stacks.
 If the `next` preset is selected the [Ensono Next plugin](/docs/getting_started/next/ensono-stacks-next) will be installed.
 With all presets the [Ensono Workspace Plugin](/docs/getting_started/workspace/ensono-stacks-workspace) will be installed. (see [presets](/docs/getting_started/create-stacks-workspace/ensono-stacks-create-stacks-workspace#presets))
 - Configure the NX workspace.
 This will involve updating the NX.json file with any information provided from the command line arguments
-- Execute recommended generators from Stacks to initialize the workspace/projects depending on the options provided.
+- Execute recommended generators from Ensono Stacks to initialize the workspace/projects depending on the options provided.
 - Create an e2e test project if this option was selected

 ## Setting up @ensono-stacks/create-stacks-workspace